edujime23/OS/README.md

 # OS
- A python program that simulates a real OS (Allows to make folders, files and other stuff)
+ A python program that trys to simulates a real OS, inspired by the kali linux sub-system for windows